Anne de Noailles, 1st Duke of Noailles

-Anne de Noailles, 1st Duke of Noailles (died 15 February 1678) was the great-grandson of Antoine, 1st comte de Noailles.
-He played an important part in the Fronde and the early years of the reign of Louis XIV, became captain-general of the newly won province of Roussillon, and in 1663 was created Duke of Noailles and peer of France.
+Anne de Noailles, 1st Duke of Noailles (died 15 February 1678) was captain-general of the province of Roussillon, and in 1663 was created Duke of Noailles and peer of France.
+He played an important part in the Fronde and the early years of the reign of Louis XIV.

 Two of Noailles' sons, Anne-Jules, 2nd Duke of Noailles, and Louis-Antoine, Cardinal de Noailles, raised the Noailles family to its greatest fame.
 A grandson married Françoise Charlotte d'Aubigné, niece of Madame de Maintenon.